tocco/wkhtmltopdf-binary/README.md

 Usage
 -----
-The Jar file can be build with [Gradle].
+The Jar file can be built with [Gradle].

     gradle assemble